-orders liability indemnify claim

-policies average avert completion
+orders liability indemnify claim policies average avert completion

-1. He set fire t .
-He set fire to the boat to the insurance money.

-sed by natural di-

-3. The object adventure. of marine insur ance is to V ~ the insure ed against marine

-4. The York-Antwerp Rules of General establish the rights and obligations of the parties when cargo must be jettisoned from a ship.
-The rules are incorporated by reference into most marine insurance and provide for the shipowner to recover the costs of repairs, loading and unloading cargo, and maintaining the crew, in these expenses are necessary for the safe of the voyage.
-Traditionally, the merchants whose cargo landed safely would be called on to contribute a portion based upon a share or percentage, to the merchants whose goods had been jettisoned to imminent peril.
-5. When a ship is "awaiting", the master may be instructed to anchor a the ship's current location or to steam in the direction of the area where the shipowner ex e incorporated by for the shipowner ining the crew, if voyage.
-Traditio- tribute a portion, been jettisoned to acted to anchor at
+- 1. He set fire to the boat to the insurance money. - 2.
+The company cannot accept for any damage caused by natural disasters. - 3.
+The object of marine insurance is to the insured against marine adventure. - 5.
+When a ship is "awaiting ", the master may be instructed to anchor at the ship's current location or to steam in the direction of the area where the shipowner expects to find a cargo.

-pects to find Match to ma ke collocations
+D. Match to make collocations.

 1. third venture

 2. sea party

 3. ensuing sacrifice

-. investigation
+4. to tender investigation

-5. voluntary A cover
+5. voluntary cover

-6. customs n otice of readines ss
+6. customs notice of readiness

-7. hull and ma chinery clearance
+7. hull and machinery clearance